martinklamrowski/ElevatorSimulator/L1G4_i3/README.txt

 The lines of the diagram that are horizonal represents the remaining in the state described in the second column and the vertical line represents the shifting of states, the line is associated to a timeline presented below and the diagram shows all 3 system synchronization.
 The error scenario labelled on the horizontal lines is where the possibility of an error can occur which would stop the timing diagram and not continue furthur.
-If the error did not occur, then timing digram would resume.
+If the error did not occur, then timing diagram would resume.

+____________
+ERROR STATES:

+The error state shown in the timing diagram was implemented in iteration 3.
+The error was injected through the Elevator Subsystem.
+In this scenario, there are two error scenarios:

+	- Error 1: there is a faulty sensor in shaft 3 (elevator 3) at floor 5
+	- Error 2: elevator 4 gets stuck between floor 15 and 14, i.e. stuck between floors

+In both scenarios the Scheduler will detect the error and take the corresponding elevator out of service and will not give it anymore service requests.
+The errors are injected through the Elevator Subsystem; lines 202 and 315 of ElevatorControl.java.